 How long are sessions?
 How often should we meet?
 And for how many sessions?

-Ideally, the first session would be 80 minutes.
-This gives us time to get to know one another, to fill in some history and complete an assessment.
-Thereafter, it's usually best to have sessions weekly for at least the first few 4 weeks so that things stay fresh in mind and on-track in terms of action plans.
+Ideally, the first session would be 120 minutes.
+This gives us time to get to know one another, to fill in some history, and complete an assessment.
+Thereafter, it's usually best to have sessions weekly for at least the first few 4 weeks so that things stay fresh in mind and on track in terms of action plans.
 There is, however, a lot of room for flexibility: some folks are understandably limited by such factors as time, service caps (in the case of insurance-billed sessions), or where surplus cash flow is a concern.
 We've had clients meet weekly on an ongoing basis, and we've had clients who went away satisfied after only one session.
 Much depends on your specific circumstances, needs, hopes, and availability.
-We'll take some time during the first session to assess needs and set attainable goals that will work for you.
+We'll take some time during the first session to assess your needs and set attainable goals that will work for you.

 Do you accept evening hours?